inspectordanno/inspectordanno.github.io/welcome.md

 more_projects: projects.md
 featured: false
 ---
 I'm Dan. 🎉 I'm a developer with a strong interest in data visualization and journalism.
-I just finished up a temporary job as a graphics reporter at the [Wall Street Journal](https://graphics.wsj.com), where I worked with reporters to visualize the news.
+I just finished up a temporary job as a graphics reporter at the [Wall Street Journal](https://graphics.wsj.com), where I worked with journalists to visualize the news.

 I'm looking for a web developer position right now.
 I love using JavaScript, React and D3.
 While I'm more front-end focused, I can also spin up an API in the Node-Express-MongoDB stack.
 For data analysis, I enjoy R.